BounceSecurity/www/_posts/2024-01-03-no-size-fits-all.markdown

 **Unique vulnerabilities** - generic tools are pretty useless here, doesn’t matter if there’s a mitigation here or not, they just won’t realize there’s an issue in the first place.
 This is the case of **false negatives**.

 It's worth learning how to address these cases with your own custom rules, and now it's easier than ever!

-Learn more through practical examples from our talks on the topic at various conferences:
+You can see practical examples in the [various talks I have given on the topic](/team-members/michal#events) at conferences and meetups.